jb361/rpn-calculator/README.md

 # Reverse Polish Notation Calculator
 A reverse polish notation calculator that was built to emulate the functionality and quirks of a legacy program.
+This project involved a signifant testing component to understand the behaviour of the existing program.
+Replicating it meant recreating the same bugs, such as a broken implementation of the shunting-yard algorithm.
+It also led to me porting the GLIBC random number generator to Java.